axone-protocol/docs/docs/whitepaper/data-spaces.md

 **Data management**

-- All metadata of datasets and services must be described
+- All metadata of digital resources must be described
 - Restrictions on the license of the dataset
 - Only one type of actors has access to the raw data